HofstadterTools/HofstadterTools/README.rst

 Testing
 ~~~~~~~

 You can confirm that HofstadterTools is correctly installed by running the pytests.
+This assumes that the optional ``dev`` dependencies are installed.

 .. code:: console